 - uncontrollable, and unwarranted crying

 - rapid and violent mood swings

 While it is true that many of these emotions can be attributed to hormonal changes or other mental health disturbances, they should not be taken lightly.
 Particularly if a teen has an addicted parent.

 What to Do

 If you have spotted these behavioral or emotional signs in a child you care about, you may be wondering what you can do about it.
-There are a number of resources available, from counseling and educational material, to 12 step programs for family members of addicts.
+There are a number of resources available, from counseling and educational material to 12 step programs for family members of addicts.
 One of the most important things that you can do is talk to the child.
-Often times, having someone that they can talk to, openly and without judgment, allows them to open up and not only share what is going on with them, but make them receptive to advice or direction from you.
+Often times, having someone that they can talk to, openly and without judgment, allows them to open up and not only share what is going on with them, but make them receptive to advise or direction from you.